 Throughout the remainder of his lifetime, Charles made major contributions to assist with the operation and maintenance of Marjorie P. Lee.
 He also provided a generous endowment to the Trustees of the Diocese of Southern Ohio, stipulating that its income be used for the exclusive purpose of assisting with the operation, maintenance, repair, renovation and restoration of the Marjorie P. Lee community.

 In 1985, The Memorial Homes Foundation changed its name to Episcopal Retirement Services.
-Today, ERS owns and/or manages 30 senior living communities: Marjorie P. Lee, Deupree House and Cottages, and Episcopal Church Home in Louisville along with 27 affordable communities across Ohio, Kentucky, and Indiana.
+Today, ERS owns and/or manages 30 senior living communities: Marjorie P. Lee, Deupree House and Cottages, and Episcopal Church Home in Louisville, along with 32 affordable communities across Ohio, Kentucky, and Indiana.
 ERS also provides services to seniors who live beyond the walls of our communities through Parish Health Ministry, Deupree Meals On Wheels, and Living Well Senior Solutions.